 The stunning thing is how many more songs he already had that would appear on future albums.
 “So Begins he Task”, “Do For The Others”, “Know You Got To Run”, “Change Partners”, “Black Queen” and “Treetop Flyer”.
 How in the world could he have waited so long to officially record and release some of these?
 A studio version of “Treetop Flyer” didn’t come out until 1991!

 Far and away the best cut on CS&N’s Demos is an early version of “Long Time Gone”.
 It has standout bass and percussion by Stills and a great vocal by Crosby (no other accompaniment or vocals).
 This was in 1968, and it reminds me of a song from 1969… “Come Together” by The Beatles.
 That prominent bass part and no guitar would have made “Long Time Gone” so unique if they had released it that way.

-Quality songs and perfect harmony are the easy takeaways the first time you listen to Crosby, Stills & Nash.
+The first time one listens to Crosby, Stills & Nash, the quality of the songs and the beautiful harmonies are the easy takeaways.
 This album led me into buying nearly everything else these three and Neil Young have recorded.

 With one of the best debut albums ever, Crosby, Stills & Nash were ahead of the curve with acoustic-based music.
 They helped usher in the 1970’s golden age of singer-songwriters and the west coast sound.
 The Grammy Awards didn’t miss this significant release.
 CS&N won the “Best New Artist” award.
 Good call.